Yoric/redreaming-firefox/hats/hat-brainstorm.md

 * Does *not* share password manager with other Hats
 * Archiving tools so you can keep your own records.
 E.g., save-to-PDF with categorizing built in.
 * It's OK to put in security features that break some (maybe even many) sites.
 You don't try to access a site with Firefox Secure unless you *demand* that it be secure.
+* See also https://etherpad.mozilla.org/securefox for a discussion of preferences/add-ons matching this Hat.

 ### Firefox Gaming